OpenSmock/Molecule/README.md

    load.
 ```

-### Example
+### Examples

-An example is available in the package 'Molecule-Examples'.
+Examples are available in the package 'Molecule-Examples'.
-Before running the example open the Transcript, the example results is showed on the Transcript window.
+Before running examples open the Transcript, some results are showed on the Transcript window.

+#### Clock System example

 ```smalltalk
 MolMyClockSystem startAlarmExample.